caseyscarborough/fae/README.md

 [![Gem Version](https://badge.fury.io/rb/fae.svg)](http://badge.fury.io/rb/fae)

-This is a small Ruby gem that evaluates a Finite Automata State Diagram for validity.
+This is a small Ruby gem that evaluates a Finite Automata State Diagram for validity, and can generate Finite Automata from set operations of two or more different Finite Automata.

+The gem currently only handles Deterministic Finite Automata.

 ## Dependencies